 Standing on top of the pass at 15,000 feet you suddenly face the prospect of staring down a near vertical face of snow wall.
 It brings your heart to your mouth.
 It’s then when your trek leader throws down the rappelling ropes does your heart rate relax a bit.
 I think it must be the highest rappelling spot on earth.
 The rappel down is not for long — perhaps 50 meters.
 Right after rappelling the next round of fun starts.
 Your trek leader gives you a heave ho to send you sliding down the snow patches.
 If ever there is moment when your inner child shows up it is this.
 Trekkers hoot with glee when they hurtle down these snow patches.
 There are five big slides, each of them more fun than the other.
 It is a day of extreme exhilaration!
 When you finally walk down the grassy trails of the green Baruva valley, there’s a spring in your step!

 There’s more to these treks.
 In fact lot more.
 The purpose of my article is not to show you how great these treks are.
-But to tell you that there are treks like Buran Ghati that match up to Roopkund.
-Not only do they match up but in some aspects, even get better.
-It is a terrific alternative to the Roopkund trek.
+But to tell you that there are treks like Buran Ghati that not only match up to Roopkund but are also an ideal alternative trek.
+In-fact not only do they match up but in some aspects, even get better.
+It is a terrific alternative trek to the Roopkund.
 It makes more sense now to think of Buran Ghati — especially when you see the big crowd on the Roopkund slope.